lorddoig/yard-rails-plugin/README.md

 This is a fork of the original [Yard::Rails::Plugin](https://github.com/ogeidix/yard-rails-plugin) by [Ogeidix](https://github.com/ogeidix).
 This guy takes the credit.

+Forked because I want a separate repo to hack on.
+It may be better, it may be not.
+It wasn't designed with public consumption in mind.

 Adds a couple of convenient things for documenting rails:

 * Routes